Jay Brown: Storylines

 In January 2018, it is revealed that Max had blackmailed Phil into lying to Jay about his father dying and that Jase was Jay's real father after all.
 Max attempts to return the car lot to Jay, but he says he does not want anything from him.
-Jay is devastated when Abi dies.
+Abi is left on a life support machine after falling off the roof The Queen Vic and gives birth to a baby girl on New Year's Eve whilst still on life support- unaware of this, Jay attempts to seduce Whitney but is unsuccessful.
+Jay is devastated when Abi dies and has a heart to heart with Phil, as she was his first love, close friend and the person he had lost his virginity to.
 Pam returns to Walford and sacks Billy for illegally exhuming a grave and giving the company a bad reputation, so Jay is made acting manager.
 Jay is less than pleased when all of his roommates have one by one left the Square and he is forced into allowing Billy, Honey and their children to come and live with him to cover the rent.
 Jay starts to complain of feeling lonely and isolated due to many of his friends leaving and seemingly hitting a dead-end in his love life.
 Jay strikes up a friendship with Ruby Allen (Louisa Lytton) when she returns to Walford in September 2018 and begins to develop feelings for her.
 Ruby and Jay become close but Ruby is hesitant to take their relationship to the next level as she is coming to terms with having been raped earlier in the year.
-Jay supports Ruby through this.
+Jay supports Ruby through this and they eventually sleep together.
+Cracks soon show in their relationship however and it eventually fizzles out.